 Not to be confused with the definition of the entire development company.
 The developer or programmer is a person who makes a game playable.
 This team deals with the logic of the game and turns a set of visual components created by artists into an interactive world where the player can create anything and reap the consequences of their actions.
 Programmers can also be divided into categories, each of which is responsible, for example, for physics, gameplay, or network communications.
 The team leader will make sure that all the disparate components can ultimately be combined into a harmonious canvas.

 Sound designers are responsible for sound effects.
 They make sure that the right sounds correspond to certain actions or events in the game.
 It may seem that this is not so important and the players do not pay attention to the sounds, but if the slightest problem or dissonance arises, it will immediately come to the fore.
 As for the game soundtrack, this is usually done by a dedicated composer who is hired separately through an outsourcing scheme.

-The finished game could have been an unexpected surprise for the team if there were no testers.
-Their task is to protect players from possible errors and shortcomings that arose during development.
-They thoroughly check the entire game up and down to timely document defects, check compatibility, localization nuances, and more.
-Their verdict is the final point, after which the game gets to the players.
+The finished game could have been an unexpected surprise for the team, if not for the testers.
+Their task is to protect players from possible errors and shortcomings that have arisen during development.
+They carefully check the entire game up and down, document defects in a timely manner, check compatibility, localization nuances, and much more.
+Their verdict is the final point, after which the game reaches the players.

 Despite the fact that we have already listed the core of the team, it would be unfair not to mention the project manager.
 Most often they are also involved in the development of the game since they are the link between the customer and all teams.
 They oversee all processes, form milestones and structure work processes so that intermediate results are in line with the set deadlines.
 The absence of a project manager can significantly delay the process, because if no one is breathing down the necks of artists and developers, they may start working a little slower than they could.